 Alignment with the user’s query intent is arguably the top factor.
 LLMs (and their retrieval modules) strive to find content that directly answers the question or fulfills the user’s intent, even if that content isn’t from the top of the traditional search rankings.
 In practice, this means a highly relevant niche page can outrank more general high-SEO pages in an AI answer.
 For example, in a Semrush study, nearly 90% of ChatGPT’s cited webpages were ones ranking below the top 20 in Google for the same query.
 This indicates the AI is zeroing in on pages that specifically answer the question, rather than those with broadly high PageRank.
 LLMs use their superior language understanding to match on semantic relevance: a page that might not be an SEO powerhouse but has a paragraph perfectly answering a nuanced question can be chosen because the model “knows” it’s a good fit.

 Implication: Write content that meets specific needs and questions.
 If a user asks, “What’s the best CRM for a 5-person startup?”, a blog post titled “Best CRM for Small Teams: 5 Top Picks for Startups” with a focused answer can be selected by an LLM even if it’s not a top Google result.
 LLMs care about delivering the best answer for that exact query, not just the best overall website.
-Ensuring your content clearly addresses the intent (e.g. giving recommendations, not just definitions, if the query implies an advice intent) will align it with what the LLM is looking for in source material.
+Ensuring your content clearly addresses the intent (e.g., giving recommendations, not just definitions, if the query implies an advice intent) will align it with what the LLM is looking for in source material.

-Page Structure and Answer Extractability
+Page Structure and Answer Extractability (How content format affects LLM rankings)

 The structural elements discussed in Part 1 (clear headings, concise passages, etc.) directly influence selection because they affect how easily the AI can extract a useful snippet.
 LLMs favor pages that are easy to scan for a self-contained answer.
 If a page is well-organized, the retrieval system can identify that one section is a direct answer to the question.
-In contrast, if the content is poorly structured or burying the answer in fluff, the AI might skip it for a page that presents the answer more plainly.
+In contrast, if the content is poorly structured or buries the answer in fluff, the AI might skip it for a page that presents the answer more plainly.

 Concretely, features like a TL;DR, an FAQ, or clearly labeled sections increase a page’s chances.
 As noted earlier, adding a TL;DR summary can act as a beacon for the AI.
 Likewise, a cleanly formatted list of pros/cons or steps might be exactly what an LLM wants to provide to the user.
 In essence, a page that looks like it could have been written by an LLM (structured, concise, and on-point) is one that’s likely to be used by an LLM.
-A content marketing study in 2025 observed that clear, well-organized content (often long-form guides with sections and FAQs) are the new baseline for AI-driven search visibility.

 Trustworthiness and Source Authority (E-E-A-T for AI)